Jingxixi/Probabilistic-Database/README.md

     ./install.sh

-This will download python3.6.3 and build into your ~/project directory and then install pandas and numpy using pip3
+This will download python3.6.3 and build on ./py36 and then install pandas and numpy using pip3

 ### Commandline Arguments